Some people are actors– artists,

 Scripts will be provided, but you’ll also learn how to find the scripts that professional actors are using today.

-The class, taught by Robert McCaskill, meets once a week, on Saturdays from 3pm till 5:30.
+The class, taught by Robert McCaskill, will meet once a week, schedule TBA.

 Skype coaching is also available when an actor needs a little extra help.